Facebook Advertising Isn’t Dead, and Here’s Why

 The info was then shared with Cambridge Analytica, who allegedly used it to direct deceiving ads to specific users about elections in the US and England.

-Now some users are upset that (a) their demographic info was used in a malicious way, and (b) their demographic info was gathered (by Kogan’s app) without their permission.
+Now some users are upset that (a) their demographic info was used in a malicious way (by Cambridge Analytica) and (b) their demographic info was gathered (by Kogan’s app) without their permission.

-Many others are likely upset as a result of poor terminology.
-When a headline says, “User’s Data Stolen from Facebook,” some people think that “data” means passwords, social security numbers and their deepest, darkest secrets.
-In reality, that “data” was only demographic information (which users willingly upload to the site).
+But many others are upset likely as a result of poor terminology.
+When a headline says, “User’s Data Stolen from Facebook,” some may think that “data” means passwords, social security numbers and their deepest, darkest secrets.
+In reality, that “data” was only demographic information (which advertisers have been using since the beginning of advertising).

 While a lot of the blame lies with Kogan’s app and Cambridge Analytica, some users blame Facebook for not catching this right away.
-Facebook, however, did ban the phone app back in 2015 and ordered Kogan and Cambridge to destroy all users’ data.
+Facebook, however, did ban the phone app back in 2015 and ordered Kogan and Cambridge to destroy all users’ data (which they didn’t).

 While you’re probably hearing war chants and seeing hashtags about everyone deleting Facebook, what you don’t see are the masses of users who are indifferent to the situation and are keeping their Facebook accounts.